Remarks on the minimal model theory for log surfaces in the analytic setting: Preliminaries

-\begin{lem}[{Negativity lemma, see \cite[Theorem 4-6-1]{Mts02}}] Let\\ $f\colon V\rightarrow S$ be a proper bimeromorphic morphism from a nonsingular complex surface $V$ to a normal complex surface $S$.
+\begin{lemma}[{Negativity lemma, see \cite[Theorem 4-6-1]{Mts02}}] Let $f\colon V\rightarrow S$ be a proper bimeromorphic morphism from a nonsingular complex surface $V$ to a normal complex surface $S$.
 Let $P\in S$ be a point.
-Then the intersection matrix $(E_i\cdot E_j)$ is negative definite, where $E_i$'s are the exceptional divisors mapped into $P$. \end{lem}
+Then the intersection matrix $(E_i\cdot E_j)$ is negative definite, where $E_i$'s are the exceptional divisors mapped into $P$. \end{lemma}